What's covered in this guide?

-Length of time needed for approval for various business loans
+Length of time needed for approval for various business loans in Australia

-The time it takes to get approved for certain types of loans in Australia will vary greatly between lenders.
+The time it takes to get approved for certain types of business loans in Australia will vary greatly between lenders.
 Here are a few estimates for getting types of loans based on the information provided by lenders.